mctinker/Map-Tasker/README.md

     `-project 'name of the project'` to display a single Project, its Profiles and Tasks only,
     `-profile 'profile name'` to display a single Profile and its Tasks only,
-    `-task 'task name'` to display a single Task only (forces option -detail 3),
+    `-task 'task name'` to display a single Task only,

     The following two arguments are exclusive.
 Use one only: